anushkawanjara/stock-portfolio-ai-insights/README.md

-# Portfolio Intelligence

-A Python app that helps beginners **understand a stock portfolio they already have** — returns, risk, concentration, momentum in plain English, news sentiment, and an optional AI coach.
+# AI-powered portfolio intelligence platform

+This project is a Python app that helps beginners track, analyze, and understand their current stock holdings in plain English.
+Rather than just having technical indicators, this platform combines real-time market data, computed portfolio metrics with explanations, and an AI chat layer for users to ask any questions about their own portfolio holdings.

+The platform pulls live data from Yahoo Finance, a News API, and Groq which is an AI platform, calculates portfolio-level metrics and technical indicators, and adds results to a local database.

 Built with **Streamlit** (UI), **SQLite** (persistence), and **FastAPI** (read-only API over the same database).